-Explore an Ancient Buffalo Jump at Wind Cave National Park
+Explore an Ancient Buffalo Jump

 On September 22, 2011, Wind Cave National Park acquired over 5000 acres of land containing a prominent landmark long thought to be a bison jump.
 But was it?
 What really happened here thousands of years ago?
 And did those early people leave any clues behind to tell us their story?

 The modern science of archeology is well suited to addressing these questions and can perhaps lead us to the answers.
 Archeological research helps us peel back the layers of time and reveal stories from the past.
 It is a scientific method of exploring the world around us and a tool that can be used to understand the lives of people who came before us.